 Trump Sworn in January 20, 2017 - 45th President of the United States - What Does This Mean For Global Family Offices?

-In one of most surprising American political turn of events this century, the world was stunned late last year when President Donald J. Trump, a businessman with no political experience, was elected to the White House on November 8, 2016, a once-unimaginable scenario that has plunged the US, its allies, and adversaries into a period of unprecedented uncertainty and instability.
+In one of most surprising American political turn of events this century, the world was stunned late last year when President Donald J. Trump, a businessman with no political experience, was elected to the White House on November 8, 2016.
 The American version of Brexit, family offices are still trying to digest the impact of American's election even as we welcome 2018.

 As an American led multi-family office, we wish our new President well and the best of success in governing the U.S. However, the question for family offices is how the Trump presidency will impact their investments, family offices and world-wide holdings.
 Trump's new tax changes are causing massive movement in the tax and estate planning bar.
 Judge Kavanaugh is now a member of the US Supreme Court.
 Before the election, global family offices were positioning their portfolios and investments to take advantage of winners and losers in markets in light of a Trump Presidency.
 Now, in 2018, Trump is creating massive liquidity and wealth transfer in the hands of financial advisor and tax counsel who are trying to figure out how the new tax legislation will impact their family offices.

 America: The New Switzerland